cloudogu/gitops-talks/2022-04-mastering-gitops/docs/slides/06-maturity.md

 There are the challenges, but

-* Vibrant community
-  * increasing adoption
-  * several dedicated GitOps conferences:
-   GitOps Days, GitOps Con, GitOps Summit
 * Mature tools
   * very active tool development
   * ArgoCD and Flux CNCF graduation ahead
   * Lots of new tools and integrations emerging, including platforms
+* Vibrant community
+  * increasing adoption
+  * several dedicated GitOps conferences:
+   GitOps Days, GitOps Con, GitOps Summit, Mastering GitOps 🤩
 * I have used GitOps successfully in production for years

 Note: